 The Googleplex, as it was named, didn’t really seem like a workplace at all.
 And yet, to everyone’s surprise, productivity didn't drop.
 It increased.
 So as Google grew, so too did the idea that a stimulating workplace begets a stimulated workforce (who knew?).

 This was the seed from which the past 10 years of HR innovation has sprung from.
 From ‘flexible working’ to Employee Assistance Programs (EAP), all grew from Google's mantra that “you can be serious without a suit”.

 How do perks work?

 There are two main reasons why work perks have such a positive impact.
 The first requires a little bit of visualisation:

 You’ve just walked into an office for an interview.
 You’re trying to gauge the vibe of the place, work out what the company atmosphere is like.
 How do you go about it?
 What’s the litmus test?
 You might try and read the people, judge their optimism but this can be tricky and misleading.
 Asking is no use either, who’s going to openly bad mouth their company?

 The best and easiest way is often to observe what’s going on in the office.
 Are people fun?
 Or do they look like they’re on the brink of throwing in the towel?
 If everyone is sitting in cubicle glumly tapping away on the keyboard, while the occasional flutter of conversation is heard at the kettle, this doesn’t bode well.

-From a very business-oriented viewpoint, increased public visibility is a fundamental strength of having perks at work.
+From a very business-oriented viewpoint, increased public visibility is a fundamental strength of having work perks.
 You will start to cultivate a progressive, innovative image.
-Taking care of your employees is one of the most effective ways to heighten your public profile and consequently the caliber of your candidates will increase.
+Taking care of your employees with work perks is one of the most effective ways to heighten your public profile and consequently the caliber of your candidates will increase.